 - Equity in age, actual or perceived sex, sexual orientation, sex, gender, gender expression, ethnic group identification, race, ancestry, genetic information, national origin, religion, color, or mental or physical disability or on the basis of a person’s association with a person or group with one or more of these actual or perceived characteristics.

 - Compliance with state and federal law in categorical aid programs.

-- Childcare programs.
+- Childcare and preschool programs.

 - Child nutrition programs.

 - Special Education programs.

 - Fees and charges.

 For complaints related to sufficiency of textbooks or instructional materials, emergency or urgent facilities conditions that pose a threat to the health or safety of students or staff, and/or teacher vacancies and misassignments, the district compliance officer will follow the Williams uniform complaint procedures to investigate and resolve the matter.